FrankieSanzica/docs.frankiesanzica.com/docs/resources.md

-# Resources

-> “Speramus meliora; Resurget cineribus;\
+> “Speramus meliora; Resurget cineribus;
-We hope for better things; It will rise from the ashes”
+> We hope for better things; It will rise from the ashes”

 # Official Docs